Helping endowments better align their investments with their mission

 It is a long-standing paradox that foundations give grants to achieve specific social or environmental objectives – yet their endowments are often not invested with those same objectives in mind.

-We work with multiple stakeholders across the endowments sector, including membership bodies and associations, endowed charities, investment consultants, and legal experts, to address common myths about impact investing and provide practical tools to help more endowments invest with impact.
+We work with multiple stakeholders across the endowments sector, including membership bodies and associations, endowed charities, investment consultants and legal experts, to address common myths about impact investing and provide practical tools to help more endowments invest with impact.

-Learning – We are designing and delivering a learning programme in partnership with the Association of Charitable Foundations to up-skill foundation leaders on developing an impact investing strategy for endowments.
-On our Learning Hub module “Impact investing in the main endowment” provides resources such as a selection of impact-enabling investment policy statements (IPS) as well as networks and communities that trusts, foundations, and other endowed bodies may find helpful as they explore impact investing.
+Our Learning Hub module Impact investing in the main endowment provides resources such as a selection of impact-enabling investment policy statements as well as networks and communities that trusts, foundations, and other endowed bodies may find helpful as they explore impact investing.

-Fiduciary duties – Our paper ‘Can Charities invest their Endowment with impact?’, produced in partnership with specialist charity lawyers, demonstrates the compatibility of impact investing with the legal obligation on trustees to advance their organisation’s charitable purposes.
+Our paper Can Charities invest their Endowment with impact?, produced in partnership with specialist charity lawyers, demonstrates the compatibility of impact investing with the legal obligation on trustees to advance their organisation’s charitable purposes.

 Project lead